 Our emphasis on MoDOT projects should be erosion control and focusing on covering up exposed soil, preferably with permanent vegetation, rock, pavement, etc., as soon as practical in order to protect the soil surface and keep soil particles from dislodging and entering stormwater.
-Best management practices (BMPs) shall be used by contractors to assure minimize that eroded sediment loss from MoDOT right of way does not migrate off MoDOT property and onto adjacent land or into streams, lakes, ponds, wetlands, and drainage channels, etc.
+Best management practices (BMPs) shall be used by contractors to minimize sediment loss from MoDOT right of way onto adjacent land or into streams, lakes, ponds, wetlands, drainage channels, etc.

-The following described practices are commonly used erosion control BMPs that may be used individually or in combination with other practices, such as the sediment control devices discussed in EPG 806.8.4.4 Sediment Control Measures, to assure effective erosion control and prevent off site delivery of pollutants.
+The following described practices are commonly used erosion control BMPs that may be used individually or in combination with other practices, such as the sediment control devices discussed in

+EPG_806.8.4.4 Sediment Control Measures, to assure effective erosion control and prevent off site delivery of pollutants.
 Other practices that are not listed here, or have not been identified or invented at the time of the preparation of this SWPPP, may be used if their performance is equivalent or better than the practices listed below.